Healthcare Mobile App Development: Types, Trends, & Features

 The transmission of databases during healthcare app development relies on the following communication technologies:

-1. Bluetooth LE – a short-range wireless technology that allows for the transmission of data between two connected devices in the range of up to 10m.
+A short-range wireless technology that allows for the transmission of data between two connected devices in the range of up to 10m.
 It is very popular with different sorts of wearables like the Polar Bluetooth Smart heart rate monitor.

-2. Wi-Fi – since Wi-Fi technology allows for wireless access to the internet, it is mostly used for healthcare apps that need real-time communication with databases.
+Since Wi-Fi technology allows for wireless access to the internet, it is mostly used for healthcare apps that need real-time communication with databases.

 It works in the following way: